 Increased Irritability

 A sure indication that you or someone you love is suffering from tramadol withdrawal and addiction is an increase in irritability.
-Tramadol withdrawal symptoms, such as irritability, are oftentimes ever-present in between uses of the drug.
+Tramadol withdrawal symptoms, such as irritability, are oftentimes ever-present in between drug uses.

 What is the Link Between Tramadol and Alcohol Addiction?